 - It’s better to choose a box that’s too low than too high, especially if you’re a beginner.

-- Make sure to cushion your jumps on and off the box by bending your knees.
+- Make sure to cushion your jumps by bending your knees.

 - Stand tall with your hands on your hips or holding dumbbells at your sides.

-- Take a big step backward with one foot.
-Sink down until your lead thigh is parallel to the ground.
-Your back knee should almost touch the ground.
+- Take a big step back with one foot.
+Sink down until your lead thigh is parallel to the floor.
+Your back knee should almost touch the floor.

 - Push through your front heel as you return to the starting position.